Pivoting Your Photography During The Coronavirus

 We've been watching our community members find new opportunities for creativity and learning, and its been inspiring!
 We’ve interviewed one of our standout community members, Christina Quesenberry, about how she is pivoting from photographing families, newborns, and couples to food, nature, and still-life.

-How to Come Up With a Concept
+How to Come Up With a Shoot Concept

-When Kirk asks where she comes up with her shoot ideas, she replied with, "It's really just about playing around."
+When Kirk asked where she comes up with her shoot ideas, she replied with, "It's really just about playing around."
 She doesn't go to the store for specific items but instead tries to use what she's already planning to cook or what she already has in her pantry as her subject matter.

-Another way she comes up with ideas is she asked her Instagram followers to send in their requests and started with the most popular responses.
+Another way she comes up with ideas is by asking her Instagram followers to send in their requests.
+She started with the most popular responses.

-Styling The Food
+Tips for Styling Food

 Christina tries to create a rustic look for her food photography, which gives her a lot of freedom to experiment with layers, textures, and colors.
-Her biggest tip is to not simply focus on the "final" product but rather show the food being prepared to give yourself opportunities to find interesting shots.
+Her biggest tip is to not focus simply on the "final" product, but rather show the food being prepared to give yourself opportunities to find interesting shots.

-Another pro tip, shoot some photos at every stage of the preparation because once you've cut, seasoned, or mashed, you can't undo it!
+Another pro tip: Shoot some photos at every stage of the preparation (because once you've cut, seasoned, or mashed, you can't undo it)!

 Her Shooting & Editing Process

 Christina uses Gold 200 from the Mastin Labs Adventure Everyday pack for editing her food photography.
-The cooler tones of the film, especially in the shadow, create a nice balance with the warmer natural light from her window.
+The cooler tones of the film, especially in the shadows, create a nice balance with the warmer natural light from her window.

 Watch the full interview above and check out a gallery of some of her phenomenal images below.